How Much Does An Ecommerce Website Cost?

 So how much should you budget for these things, and what are some typical costs?

 The industry leader for Ecommerce platforms is Magento.
 Owned by eBay, this software developer offers a range of platforms that are suitable for all levels of Ecommerce activity.
 Having built its success on its products’ flexibility and ease of use, Magento is widely regarded as the best option by many of the world’s leading online retailers.
 Due to the versatility of its products, a Magento platform is also ideal for small and start-up enterprises.
 Typically, the installation of a professional Magento-backed Ecommerce website, including product population, will cost in the region of £10,000.

 There are cheaper options available, although these are not as comprehensive or as flexible as a standard Magento platform.
 Woo Commerce is a plug-in for WordPress websites that gives them an Ecommerce functionality.
 Comparatively easy to install, a web design company will charge around £3,000 for a Woo-themed Ecommerce website.

 There are also plenty of other platforms that offer a standard Ecommerce interface and allow you to choose an off-the-peg web design or theme, including Shopify and Seller Deck.
-A basic Shopify Ecommerce website can cost as little as £20 a month, with more features and file storage on offer in the higher price ranges.
+Basic Shopify Ecommerce website prices can be as little as £20 a month, with more features and file storage on offer in the higher price ranges.
 Costs for Seller Deck’s simplest interfaces start at a purchase price of around £500.